barestrand/TwitchChatGraphics/README.md

 # TwitchChatGraphics
-Transparent overlay application, graphically illustrating word occurrence in a twitch IRC chat.
+##Transparent overlay application, graphically illustrating word occurrence in a twitch IRC chat.

 Windows 7+ compatible, 100+Mb RAM req, runs on .net framework

 NOTE: Program is in early development stage so all feedback and ideas are welcome

-How to use:
+##How to use:

-1. Get your personal login info from Twitch at this link: http://www.twitchapps.com/tmi/
+1. Get your personal login info(username, oauth:password) from Twitch at http://www.twitchapps.com/tmi/
-   You need: username, oauth:password

 2. Decide what channel to follow and put suitable values in the settings file accompanying the program:
    - Personal channel: (eg. officialgetright)
+   -
 ___Example settings___

 ip-->irc.twitch.tv